-Sawmill gravy, a beloved staple in Southern cuisine, has a rich history and cultural significance.
+The question of why is it called Sawmill Gravy leads us to a beloved staple in Southern cuisine with a rich history and cultural significance.
 This comforting dish, often served over biscuits, has become synonymous with home-cooked meals in the South.
-In this article, we will delve into the origins, ingredients, preparation methods, and answer the question: Why Is It Called Sawmill Gravy?
+In this article, we will delve into its origins, ingredients, and preparation to fully answer this intriguing question.

 For more culinary inspiration, check out this Blueberry Streusel Cobbler Recipe, which highlights the sweet side of Southern cooking.